Codecademy/docs/content/java/concepts/methods/methods.md

 #### protected

-Methods declared as protected can only be called within a class hierachy.
+Methods declared as protected can only be called from inside the class or from inside classes inherited from that class.

 ### Additional modifiers